vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets07.png
    :align: center
-   :alt: Create Asset Entry from a journal item in Odoo Accounting
+   :alt: Create Asset Entry from a journal item in Leansoft Accounting

 Modification of an Asset
 ========================